fac-17/CGKO-Week3/README.md

 [Francesca](github.com/frannyfra)
 [Christine](github.com/xIrusux)

-# Aim
+## Aim

-Your project this week is to build a simple web app (ideally just a single page).
-You must query at least two APIs and use the results to update the DOM.
+Our aim was to build a simple web app (ideally just a single page).
+It must query at least two APIs and use the results to update the DOM.

-What you choose to build and how you choose to display the data is entirely up to you!

-During the planning phase we suggest you spend time on:

-- Exploring APIs you are interested in working with
-- Considering your user journey
-- Deciding what you need to build for your Minimum Viable Product (MVP) and splitting up the tasks

-You'll have most of day 3 and all of day 4 to work on your project.
-On day 5 we'll have code reviews in the morning and final presentations in the afternoon.

-# Install

-1. Clone the repo
-2. npm install
-3. Launch!
-n.b. no keys required, both API's are opensource/keyless
+## User Journey

+Young family expecting a baby and they are looking for a place in a safe area.

+They have an idea about where they want to live but they would like to know local crime rates and house prices.

+//

+> After the issues with our first API choice we had to change the user story slightly:

+Young family expecting a baby and they are looking for a place in a safe area, if there are crimes reported recently and of what category.

-### "Code of conduct"
-#### (How we agreed to work together in this team)
+## "Code of conduct" - (How we agreed to work together in this team)

 1. Use 20/20/20 - if a pair has not found an answer after 20 min we can open the problem up to the team and do a mob
 2. Esure everyone pairs up with everyone at least once